brucemack/brucemack.github.io/ampersand/index.md

 # Users/Installation Guide

+There are a few different components.

-Please see [The Ampersand Server User's Guide](https://github.com/Ampersand-ASL/amp-server/blob/main/docs/user.md) for installation instructions.
+* Please see [The Ampersand Server User's Guide](https://github.com/Ampersand-ASL/amp-server/blob/main/docs/user.md) for installation instructions.
+This is the package that most people care about.
+Thanks to David (NR9V) for his assistance with the design and testing of this system.
+* Please see [The Ampersand Hub User's Guide](https://github.com/Ampersand-ASL/amp-hub/blob/main/docs/user.md) for information about installing a hub server.
+This would typically be run in the cloud.
+Thanks to Frank (KG9M) for his assistance with design and testing of this system.
+* Please see [The ASL Parrot User's Guide](https://github.com/Ampersand-ASL/asl-parrot/blob/main/docs/parrot-deploy.md) for information about installing the parrot server.
+Thanks to Jason (N8EI) for his assistance with the design and testing of this system.

 # Current Work In Process